EASYMMMM/Hierarchical-Human-Motion-Intention-Prediction-for-Increasing-Efficacy-of-Human-Robot-Collaboration/README.md

 ├── SawingDataSelect.m
 ├── SubjectiveMetricsAnalysis.m
 ├── ObjectiveMetricsAnalysis.m
-└── CaseResult.m
+└── CaseResult_S1M4.m
 ```

 `RawExperimentalData/` includes all experimental data.
 There were forty .mat files in total (10 subjects, four trials each).

 `SawingDataSelect.m` is used to plot a rough presentation of the experimental data for each trial.
 In each trial, only the “fast sawing section” was used for analysis (see our work for details).

-`CaseResult.m` is used to plot the detailed case result (right part of Fig.3 in our work).
+`CaseResult_S1M4.m` is used to plot the detailed case result of subject1 in Mode4 (right part of Fig.3 in our work).

 `ObjectiveMetricsAnalysis`  is used to plot the results of the objective metrics of the experiment (Fig.4 in our work).